Foocett/CardsForHumanity/README.md

 ```
   - Funny enough, the game actually does not currently support cards with more than one blank, so idk why I even formatted it like that lol

-### 4. **Commit Your Changes**
-- After editing, scroll to the bottom of the page.
-- Provide a brief description of your changes in the **Commit changes** box.
-- Choose "Create a new branch for this commit and start a pull request," then click **Propose changes**.

-### 5. **Open a Pull Request**
-- On the new page, click **Create pull request**.
-- Add a suitable title and a detailed description of your changes.
-- Click **Create pull request** again to submit your changes for review.

-### 6. **Await Approval**
- - There's Not a lot to say here; cards with content that contains slurs or other clearly malicious language will be removed
- - To clarify, this game is supposed to be crude and funny, but not at the expense of specific groups or people based solely on their nature.

 # Known Issues
-- Despite major bugfixes in the last two updates mostly resolving the problem, the server does still occasionally crash when the last player disconnects
-- Card czar submit button isn't deactivated, clicking doesn't cause problems so only visual
 - Players joining after game starts are not properly dealt in and are stuck on waiting screen

 # Likely coming in next few update(s)